mcognetta/mcognetta.github.io/posts/aoc-aheui-en.md

 뽀덩벐멓뻐덕더벅
 ```

-Korean characters are made up of three parts, the initial consonant, a vowel, and an (optional) final consonant.
+Korean characters are made up of three parts: the initial consonant, a vowel, and an (optional) final consonant.
 For example, `한` is `ㅎ/ㅏ/ㄴ` and `가` is `ㄱ/ㅏ` (with no final consonant).
 When reading a character, the top or top-left section is the initial consonant.
 The middle/middle-right/right is the vowel, and the bottom is the final consonant.
 A visual introduction can be found [here](http://easykorean.edsoftapps.com/learn-structure-of-hangul/).

 In 아희, the initial consonant determines the instruction.
 A full list of these can be found in the specification, but later on I will provide a list of the relevant ones for this post.